ibm-cloud-docs/vpc/vpc-endpoints.md

 If you can't connect to service endpoints, make sure that service endpoints are enabled in your account.
 For instructions, see [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).
 {: tip}

+You can also use VPN for VPC to access service endpoints.
+For more information, see [Access service endpoints through VPN](/docs/vpc?topic=vpc-using-vpn#build-se-connectivity-using-vpn).

 ## IaaS endpoints
 {: #infrastructure-as-a-service-iaas-endpoints}